Index.hr: Bankruptcy

-In February 2014, after a long period of account blocking due to amassed debt, the Croatian finance agency Fina rejected the proposal for a pre-bankruptcy settlement of 2.4 million kuna by the companies Index portal d.o.o. and Prva stanica d.o.o. related to the business of the brand, owned by Babić.
-Later that same year Babić was also accused of using fictitious contracts with Vana Šalov Violić to sell his damaged company for around 2.8 million kuna.
+In February 2014, after a long period of account blocking due to amassed debt, the Croatian finance agency Fina rejected the proposal for a pre-bankruptcy settlement of HRK2.4 million by the companies Index portal d.o.o. and Prva stanica d.o.o. related to the business of the brand, owned by Babić.
+Later that same year Babić was also accused of using fictitious contracts with Vana Šalov Violić to sell his damaged company for around HRK2.8 million.
 In April 2015 he was sentenced to one year in prison at the Zagreb County Court after pleading guilty and settling with the prosecution.
-The one-year prison sentence was replaced by community service, and he was fined 300,000 kuna.
-According to the verdict, Babić and Šalov Violić had to pay about 1 million kuna to the state budget, and about 600,000 kuna to the company they damaged.
-In 2016, Sport Index d.o.o., another company related to Index.hr and Babić, was opening bankruptcy proceedings with an established debt of over 290,000 kuna.
+The one-year prison sentence was replaced by community service, and he was fined HRK300,000.
+According to the verdict, Babić and Šalov Violić had to pay about 1 million kuna to the state budget, and about HRK600,000 to the company they damaged.
+In 2016, Sport Index d.o.o., another company related to Index.hr and Babić, was opening bankruptcy proceedings with an established debt of over HRK290,000.